Keekay-OD/PC-Part-Finder/README.md

 This searches Newegg.com for the latest GPU prices and organizes them in an Excel Spreadsheet and Json File.

+JavaScript for Frontend Search
+Flask/Python3 for backend

+# Coming Soon
+MYSQL Database to keep track of prices
+Notifications for lowest prices

 ##  Demo